SKYEFXTS/TeaCast-Frontend/README.md

 Removes the single build dependency from your project and copies all configuration files and dependencies into your project.

+## Deployment

+### Deploying to Netlify

+TeaCast is configured for easy deployment on Netlify.
+Follow these steps:

+1. **Connect to Netlify**:
+   - Go to [Netlify](https://www.netlify.com/) and sign in
+   - Click "New site from Git"
+   - Choose your Git provider and select the TeaCast repository

+2. **Configure Build Settings**:
+   - Build command: `npm run netlify-build`
+   - Publish directory: `build`

+3. **Set Environment Variables**:
+   - Go to Site settings > Build & deploy > Environment
+   - Add the following environment variable:
+     - Key: `REACT_APP_API_URL`
+     - Value: Your production API URL (e.g., `https://teacast-api.yourdomain.com`)

+4. **Deploy**:
+   - Click "Deploy site"
+   - Netlify will build and deploy your application

+### Custom Domain (Optional)

+1. Go to Site settings > Domain management
+2. Click "Add custom domain"
+3. Follow the instructions to configure your domain

+### Continuous Deployment

+Any changes pushed to the `deployment` branch will automatically trigger a new build and deployment on Netlify.

 ## Project Structure

 ```